utspect/InstaGibPlus/README.md

 KillCam follows the killing player for this long after its start.

+## bJumpingPreservesMomentum

+**Type: bool**
+**Default: False**

+If False, players will be slowed down to ground speed upon landing, which prevents Bunny Hopping.
+If True, landing works like before.

 # Building

 1. Go to the installation directory of UT99 in a command shell